akobziev/ReadMe/MduReadme.md

 * `PatternMessage.cs`
 > Public class which contains the error messages for checking.
 * `MduBaseTests.cs`
-> Public abstract base class which create test data if it need to be done and contains one help method to check MduResponse.
+> Public abstract base class which creates test data if it need to be done and contains one help method to check MduResponse.